Chilean jack mackerel: Fisheries

 In Chile, a small number of wealthy families own 87% of the jack mackerel harvest.
 With government agreement, they have been allocated quotas which scientists say are not sustainable.
 In 2012, a heated dispute developed between Peru and Chile over the fishing of the mackerel.
 Attempts have been made since 2006 to empower the South Pacific Regional Management Organisation so it can effectively regulate the jack mackerel industry on the high seas and across national boundaries.
 Geopolitical rivalries and lack of international cooperation is preventing this.
 In an interview with the International Consortium of Investigative Journalists, the French marine biologist Daniel Pauly compared jack mackerels to American bison, whose populations also collapsed in the 19th century from overhunting: "This is the last of the buffaloes.
 When they're gone, everything will be gone ...
 This is the closing of the frontier."

-As a way to protect the migrating mackerel, in 2013 the countries Chile, Peru, New Zealand and Australia, as well as six more agreed to form the "South Pacific Regional Fishing Management Organisation (RFMO)".
+As a way to protect the migrating mackerel, in 2013 the countries Chile, Peru, New Zealand and Australia, as well as six more agreed to form the South Pacific Regional Fisheries Management Organisation.
 The act has led to significant improvements; in 2019 the species had already recovered to a degree similar to the population in the 1990s.